Frequently asked questions about KidSTART and what we do

 Find out more here.

-Depending on the child’s needs, KidSTART also works with a strong ecosystem of multi-disciplinary professionals, such as doctors, nurses and social workers, to support the child’s development.
+Depending on the child’s needs, KidSTART also works with various professionals, such as doctors, nurses and social workers, to support the child’s development.

 - Kreta Ayer/Bukit Merah